The Postman JavaScript API functionality enables you to programmatically access and alter request and response data and variables using the pm

 }):Function → Object

 Function calls run asynchronously.
-Use a callback function to ensure functions execute in sequence.
+Use a callback function to ensure functions run in sequence.

 See the Postman Collection SDK Cookie reference for more information.